 Zen was born in the spring of 1997 just outside Birmingham, Alabama.
-She is a tortoiseshell calico; her mother was a purebred Siamese and her father was a ginger tabby.
+She was a tortoiseshell calico; her mother was a purebred Siamese and her father was a ginger tabby.
 Zen was the smallest, strangest kitten in the bunch, and I picked her out because I knew her chances of being adopted were smaller than the others’.
 I have never once regretted my choice.

 and you my cat who cries at nothing who leaps over my head and steps on my breasts to chase the moth i intentionally let in for your amusement you the protector of the beige grosgrain ribbon you the enemy of any plant i might even consider bringing into this tiny room you are not my cat at all are you you are some unidentifiable unnamed unscientifically-named wraith of confusion always needing to be let into the closet which holds your interest for less than the time it takes me to blearily pull open the door

 yet when i smell your fur when i pull you into my red bitten arms and when i hold you i can feel the seven years between us the humidity in alabama and my tears that you licked away when i could only hold despair i hold you now and think

 how good to know you my cat how good to depend on your existence and how good to share my shower-dripped legs with your figure-eight steps each morning how good to see you asleep so precariously in sunlight how good to feel your small form curled against the curve of my belly when i cannot sleep because of the things i know awaiting me in my head how good to know there is something so simple in the world as the slow close of your eyes when i pet just the right spot

 and you my cat sent from an alien land to remind me that i must feed and water something other than myself that i am not wrong or mistaken in the sheer touch of fingertips to eartips and that we two have moments past and moments yet to go

 And that was my Zen.
 She died on 26 September 2019 and I will miss her every day of my life.